 3.18 We have discussed the problem of occasional discrepancies between the descriptions contained in the Chinese and English versions of the sales brochure.
 The developer is, in our view, in a better position than the purchaser to check the accuracy of the different language versions.
-If there are discrepancies between the specifications contained in the Chinese and English versions of the sales brochure, purchasers should he able to choose which one of the language versions they wish to rely on.
+If there are discrepancies between the specifications contained in the Chinese and English versions of the sales brochure, we think that purchasers should be able to choose which one of the language versions they wish to rely on.